 \textbf{Example 3:} (Effect of synergy) Consider a scenario similar to Example 1, where the teacher is uninformative regarding the interested task.
 For example, let $U_1, U_2 \sim Ber(0.5)$ and $Y=U_1, T=U_1\oplus U_2$ where $\oplus$ denotes the binary XOR operation.
-Suppose we were to consider conditional mutual information $\mi{Y}{T|S}$ as the measure of distillable information available in the teacher.
-Then, $\mi{Y}{T|S}=H(Y)$ when $S=U_2$, indicating non-zero distillable information in the teacher.
-This is unintuitive since in this case both $\mi{Y}{T}=\mi{Y}{S}=0$ and neither the teacher nor the student can be used alone to predict $Y$.
-In contrast, the proposed measures $\uni{Y}{T}{S}=\red{Y}{T,S}=0$ indicating no distillable or distilled information.
+Suppose we were to consider conditional mutual information $\mi{Y}{T|S}$ as the measure of the amount of knowledge available to distill information available in the teacher.
+Then, $\mi{Y}{T|S}=H(Y)$ when $S=U_2$, indicating non-zero knowledge available to distill in the teacher.
+This is un-intuitive since in this case both $\mi{Y}{T}=\mi{Y}{S}=0$ and neither the teacher nor the student can be used alone to predict $Y$.
+In contrast, the proposed measures give $\uni{Y}{T}{S}=\red{Y}{T,S}=0$ indicating no available or transferred knowledge.

 Next, we present Theorem \ref{thm_properties} which highlights some important properties of the proposed metrics.
-These properties indicate that the proposed measures agree well with the intuition.
+These properties indicate that the proposed measures agree well with our intuition for explaining distillation.